mayjai/Data-Viz-Evaluation-ClimateChange/README.md

 1. **Graph Simplicity** - Create the simplest graph that conveys the information you want to convey
 2. **Use the Right Plot** - Consider the type of encoding object and attribute used to create a plot
 3. **Plot Focus** - Focus on visualizing patterns or on visualizing details, depending on the purpose of the plot
-4. **Meaningful Axis Ranges** - Selecting a range for the vertical axis depends on a graph’s purpose and type.
+4. **Meaningful Axis Ranges** - Selecting a range for the vertical axis depends on a graph’s purpose and type
-5. **Aggregate Larger Datasets in Meaningful Ways** - Large quantitative datasets can be simplified via summary plots.
+5. **Aggregate Larger Datasets in Meaningful Ways** - Large quantitative datasets can be simplified via summary plots
 6. **Appropriate Color** - Select an appropriate color scheme based on the type of data

 <br/>